fbrg141/betar/README.md

-#BetAr - arbitrage detection
+#BetAr
 BetAr is  simple python script for detecting and calculating arbitrage opportunitiess.
 Script expects data specified format in input.txt file which is in same directory as script.

 ## Dependecies:
+- Numpy
-Numpy and FuzzyWuzzy
+- FuzzyWuzzy

 ### Devs:
 [gamisn](https://github.com/gamisn "gamisn")